Using Outbound Apps

 Scope Management

-When connecting to outbound apps, ensure you only request the scopes your application/agent actually needs.
+When connecting to outbound apps, always request the minimum number of scopes necessary for your use case.

 Was this helpful?